PierreExeter/jaco-gym/README.md

 | 4             | joint_5 angle (scaled)        | -1    | 1    |
 | 5             | joint_6 angle (scaled)        | -1    | 1    |

+Note, at the moment joint_2 angle is restricted to 180 deg and joint_3 angle is restricted to the interval [90, 270] deg in order to reduce the arm's amplitude of motion.

 ### Reward
 The reward is incremented at each time step by the negative of the distance between the target object position and the end deflector position (joint_6).